History of Santa Cruz Superior Court

 In 1989, the State of California voted to unify Municipal Courts and Superior Courts into one Superior Court of general jurisdiction.
 By January 2001, all 58 counties had a unified court system.

-In 1989, Heather morse was the first female judge to be appointed in Santa Cruz County.
+In 1989, Heather Morse was the first female judge to be appointed in Santa Cruz County.

 The mission of the Santa Cruz Superior Court is to preserve and protect the rights and ideals of society through the interpretation and enforcement of law, provide equal access to justice through quality service to the community by judicial officers and court staff and treat all participants in the judicial system with dignity and respect.